 4

 • Thank you for your comment Dmitri.
 Would it be possible to help explain how I would calculate, 1) the mean value, 2) the standard deviation using these results?
 Are the results listed in milliseconds, i.e. Average, Min, Max, Std.
 Dev.?
-Nov 6, 2014 at 17:18
+Commented Nov 6, 2014 at 17:18

 • You can use Aggregate Report or Summary Report for calculation, just open JMeter GUI, add above listener and open .jtl file with results.
 Mean calculation is as simple as response times of all requests divided by requests count.
 For standard deviation see Wikipedia article en.wikipedia.org/wiki/Standard_deviation or JMeter's Calculator class source svn.apache.org/repos/asf/jmeter/trunk/src/core/org/apache/…